Technology

 Tab 5 — WebSocket Transcription

-The browser opens a WebSocket directly to wss://api.openai.com/v1/realtime.
+The same live transcription as Tab 4, but the browser opens a WebSocket directly to wss://api.openai.com/v1/realtime.
 Because the browser WebSocket API does not allow custom HTTP headers, the ephemeral key is passed as a WebSocket subprotocol string.

 // Open WebSocket with ephemeral key as subprotocol